Luigiteam/Python-SWN-Generator/README.md

 # Python-SWN-Generator
 This is a generator for SWN in Python

-If you open in a terminal, It will show all that is generated, the GUI only shows skills (For the time being).
+The terminal will show all that is generated, the GUI only shows skills (For the time being).

-You can use my modules for your own code, but please credit me if you plan on using it.
+You can use my modules for your own code, but please credit me if you plan on using them.

+You need Python to run this program, you can download it at https://www.python.org/downloads/

-The version that this is on is **0.1**
+The version that this is on is **0.1.1**